 Current Grants: A Sample

-Ending ovarian cancer is certainly a great goal, but potential applicants might not look first to the Army or Department of Defense for available grants.
+This is a great goal and very intriguing grant opportunity.
+Certainly potential applicants might not look first to the Army or Department of Defense for available grants.
 So if you are seeking a grant it's important to know where and how to look — which you can discover more about in Find Grants.

 As a result of the federal stimulus program (American Recovery and Reinvestment Act of 2009), agencies have new funds and incentive to make awards.